Tomi-beloved/BioinformHER-project/Satge 3/Frontend/Report/Front-End Bioinformaticians' Report on Cholera Outbreak  (1).md

 ## **Objective:**

-The objective of this project was to create an intuitive and interactive Shiny app that visualizes cholera outbreak data from the World Health Organization (WHO) and provides insightful summaries and reports for selected countries.
+This project aimed to create an intuitive and interactive Shiny app that visualizes cholera outbreak data from the World Health Organization (WHO) and provides insightful summaries and reports for selected countries.
 The task involved collaboration between AMR epidemiologists and front-end bioinformaticians.

 ## **Formation of Teams:**

-Two AMR epidemiologists and five front-end bioinformaticians were grouped together.
+Two AMR epidemiologists and five front-end bioinformaticians were grouped.
 The team coordinated closely to ensure that the epidemiologists provided accurate data analysis while the bioinformaticians focused on creating an effective user interface using R Shiny.

 ## **Task Breakdown**